Fortive (NYSE:FTV) Issues Q4 Earnings Guidance

 Fortive (NYSE:FTV) issued an update on its fourth quarter earnings guidance on Thursday morning.
-The company provided earnings per share guidance of $0.74-0.79 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.78.
+The company provided EPS guidance of $0.74-0.79 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.78.
 Fortive also updated its FY 2021 guidance to $2.700-$2.750 EPS.

-Fortive (NYSE:FTV) last released its earnings results on Thursday, October 28th.
-The technology company reported $0.66 earnings per share for the quarter, beating the consensus estimate of $0.65 by $0.01.
-Fortive had a net margin of 31.85% and a return on equity of 10.60%.
-The firm had revenue of $1.30 billion during the quarter, compared to analyst estimates of $1.31 billion.
-During the same quarter in the previous year, the firm earned $0.94 earnings per share.
-The firm’s revenue for the quarter was up 12.0% compared to the same quarter last year.
-Research analysts forecast that Fortive will post 2.73 earnings per share for the current year.
+Fortive (NYSE:FTV) last issued its quarterly earnings data on Thursday, October 28th.
+The technology company reported $0.66 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.65 by $0.01.
+Fortive had a return on equity of 10.60% and a net margin of 31.85%.
+The business had revenue of $1.30 billion for the quarter, compared to the consensus estimate of $1.31 billion.
+During the same period in the prior year, the business earned $0.94 earnings per share.
+The business’s revenue was up 12.0% on a year-over-year basis.
+As a group, equities analysts predict that Fortive will post 2.73 EPS for the current year.

-A number of equities analysts recently issued reports on the stock.
-Royal Bank of Canada increased their target price on shares of Fortive from $75.00 to $77.00 and gave the company a sector perform rating in a research report on Friday.
-Wolfe Research upgraded shares of Fortive from a peer perform rating to an outperform rating and increased their target price for the company from $81.00 to $84.00 in a research report on Monday, July 12th.
-Wells Fargo & Company assumed coverage on shares of Fortive in a research report on Thursday, October 7th.
-They issued an equal weight rating and a $72.00 target price for the company.
-Zacks Investment Research upgraded shares of Fortive from a hold rating to a buy rating and set a $75.00 target price for the company in a research report on Tuesday, September 21st.
-Finally, Credit Suisse Group upped their price target on shares of Fortive from $84.00 to $87.00 and gave the company an outperform rating in a report on Friday.
-Five equities research analysts have rated the stock with a hold rating and six have given a buy rating to the stock.
-According to MarketBeat, the company presently has an average rating of Buy and an average target price of $79.09.
+Several research firms recently weighed in on FTV.
+Credit Suisse Group increased their target price on Fortive from $84.00 to $87.00 and gave the stock an outperform rating in a research report on Friday.
+Wells Fargo & Company began coverage on Fortive in a research report on Thursday, October 7th.
+They set an equal weight rating and a $72.00 target price on the stock.
+Morgan Stanley increased their target price on Fortive from $78.00 to $82.00 and gave the stock an equal weight rating in a research report on Friday.
+Royal Bank of Canada increased their target price on Fortive from $75.00 to $77.00 and gave the stock a sector perform rating in a research report on Friday.
+Finally, Wolfe Research upgraded Fortive from a peer perform rating to an outperform rating and increased their target price for the stock from $81.00 to $84.00 in a research report on Monday, July 12th.
+Five equities research analysts have rated the stock with a hold rating and six have assigned a buy rating to the company.
+According to MarketBeat, the company presently has an average rating of Buy and a consensus price target of $79.09.

-In related news, SVP Peter C. Underwood sold 3,522 shares of the stock in a transaction that occurred on Friday, August 6th.
-The stock was sold at an average price of $74.27, for a total value of $261,578.94.
-Following the transaction, the senior vice president now owns 42,889 shares in the company, valued at $3,185,366.03.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
-4.40% of the stock is owned by corporate insiders.
+In other Fortive news, SVP Peter C. Underwood sold 3,522 shares of the company’s stock in a transaction dated Friday, August 6th.
+The stock was sold at an average price of $74.27, for a total transaction of $261,578.94.
+Following the completion of the sale, the senior vice president now directly owns 42,889 shares in the company, valued at $3,185,366.03.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Corporate insiders own 4.40% of the company’s stock.

 About Fortive